 Spokane, WA Real Estate: About Current Market Conditions

-HOME - BUYERS - MARKET DATA - MILITARY - RELOCATION - SELLERS - SENIORS - SPOKANE - SHORT SALES - TESTIMONIALS- VIDEOS
+HOME - BUYERS - MILITARY - RELOCATION - SELLERS - SENIORS - MARKET DATA - SHORT SALES - SPOKANE - TESTIMONIALS- VIDEOS

 |Common home designs in this area are shown above

 a popular choice for a heat source in homes but not usual as a cooking source or for the use of gas dryers in a resale home.
 Central air conditioning is available in a

-In this area the sf figure most commonly qouted is the tax assessed sf, the sf of the foundation less the garage.
+In this area the sf figure most commonly quoted is the tax assessed sf, the sf of the foundation less the garage.
 So to figure out the total living space this figure may

-509-994-8246 // 800-490-4378 // licensed in WA state
+call/text 509-994-8246 // licensed in WA state

 RE/MAX of Spokane, 12810 E Nora Suite E, Spokane WA 99216, (each office independently owned & operated)